Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

-William Bryant (1804 – 1874) and Francis May (1803 -1885), joined in partnership to manufacture tallow and candles from 1844.
+William Bryant (1804 – 1874) and Francis May (1803 -1885), two Quakers from Plymouth, entered into partnership to manufacture tallow and candles from 1844.

-Soon, Wilberforce Bryant (1837 – 1906), the son of William, joined the partnership.
+Wilberforce Bryant (1837 – 1906), the son of William Bryant, joined the partnership.
 Francis May left the partnership in 1864.

 About 1,500 people were employed by 1871.
 The Graphic commented that the workforce were “by no means the miserable, emaciated, half-starved creatures whom some of our readers might expect to see.
 On the contrary they were, as a rule, stout, ruddy and decently dressed, and the younger children especially seemed full of spirit”.

-William Bryant died in 1874 with a personal estate valued at under £160,000.
+William Bryant died with a personal estate valued at under £160,000 in 1874.

-The firm employed at least 5,000 people by 1876.
+Bryant & May employed at least 5,000 people by 1876.

 Bryant & May was registered as a limited liability company in 1884.
-Bell & Black, its Bow rival, was acquired to create the largest match manufacturer in Britain.
+That year, Bell & Black, its Bow rival, was acquired to form the largest match manufacturer in Britain.

-200 girls went on strike in 1887.
-1,400 young women went on strike at the Bow factory in 1888.
+1,200 young women went on strike at the Bow factory in 1887.

 Bryant & May employed around 2,000 workers in 1895, including around 1,200 to 1,500 women and girls.

-Operations began in Brazil from 1895.
+Operations were established in Brazil from 1895.

 A 34 percent stake in the Lion Match Co of South Africa was acquired in 1905.